 - Partial knee arthroplasty, including medial, lateral and patella

 - Femoral joint arthroplasties

 - Periprostethic fracture management

-- Hip salvage procedures such as core decompression, hip arthroscopy, and periacetabular osteotomy
+- Hip salvage procedures such as core decompression, hip arthroscopy and periacetabular osteotomy

-Residents and students have ample opportunity to participate in our academic calendar that includes weekly adult reconstruction conferences, journal clubs, and departmental Grand Rounds, as well as joint service rotations.
+Residents and students have ample opportunity to participate in our academic calendar that includes weekly adult reconstruction conferences, journal clubs and departmental Grand Rounds, as well as joint service rotations.

-Our department performs approximately 1,500 joint replacement surgeries annually.
+We perform approximately 1,500 joint replacement surgeries annually.
 The combination of our minimally invasive techniques, pain protocols and anesthetic techniques, working in conjunction with our anesthesia team, allows for a successful rapid rehabilitation program so our patients can return to their lives in a timely fashion.